Healthedata1/Healthedata1-Sandbox/input/pagecontent/guidance.md

 Usage:
   {% raw %}{% include_relative includelines filename=PATH start=INT|STR count=INT|STR %}{% endraw %}

-  - filename: path to file in temp/pages  (not under _includes )
+  - filename: path to file in temp/pages  (use  _include/file.ext for includes files ) NOTE MARKDOWN IS RENDERED IN THE INCLUDED FILE :-(
   - start: integer (only 1) or common separated string (> 1) of first line numbers to include, starting at 1
   - count: integer (only 1) or common separated string (> 1) of number of lines to include
+  - linenumber: optional boolean to display line number (default is false)

 The start and count item are aggregated into a (start, count) tuple and therefore need to be the same size.
 If there are more than one start and count items, ellipses ("...") will be inserted between the line fragments.
 The helper file checks if the line overlap.
 If they do it will print a warning message instead of your intended output.